Connecting Mount Diablo to the Whole of the Diablo Range

 The cover story is the first article ever published specifically about the Diablo Range, and it includes the first ever published map of the public and protected lands of the Diablo Range.

-Save Mount Diablo now does its land use advocacy work in the three northern counties of 12 crossed by the Diablo Range.
+Save Mount Diablo now does its land use advocacy work in seven counties of 12 crossed by the Diablo Range.
 The organization’s primary land acquisition focus remains north of Highway 580 and around the main peaks of Mount Diablo.

-The organization recently announced two acquisition projects on the main peaks, the 154-acre Concord Mt.
-Diablo Trail Ride Association conservation easement on North Peak for which it needs to raise a little over $1,040,000 and the $650,000 Smith Canyon project adjacent to Curry Canyon.
+The organization recently acquired the 154-acre Concord Mt.
+Diablo Trail Ride Association conservation easement on North Peak and the $650,000 Smith Canyon project adjacent to Curry Canyon.

-In addition to working in Contra Costa County between Highway 680 and the Byron Highway, Save Mount Diablo now also works in southeastern Alameda and southwestern San Joaquin Counties.
+In addition to working in Contra Costa County between Highway 680 and the Byron Highway, Save Mount Diablo now also advocates for open space protection in southeastern Alameda, southwestern San Joaquin, and portions of Santa Clara, Stanislaus, Merced, and San Benito counties.

 This area includes an essential, 10-mile-wide wildlife corridor (Altamont Pass is part of it) that connects Mount Diablo to the rest of the Diablo Range.
 It also includes one of the most important and vulnerable biodiversity hotspots in California.